simonwalkersamuel/retinasim/README.md

 ## Installation

-RetinaSim relies on three separate libraries:
+RetinaSim relies on several libraries:
-1) The one in this repository (RetinaSim), written in python (3.8);
+1) The code in this repository (RetinaSim) is written in python (3.8), and both provides functionality and glues together the other libraries;
-2) Reanimate for 1D flow simulation (https://www.psweeney.co.uk/research/reanimate)
+2) Reanimate for 1D flow simulation (https://www.psweeney.co.uk/research/reanimate);
-3) Vascular.Networks for procedural modelling of blood vessel networks (https://github.com/AndrewAGuy/vascular-networks)
+3) Vascular.Networks for procedural modelling of blood vessel networks (https://github.com/AndrewAGuy/vascular-networks);
+4) Pymira for creating and editing spatial graph structures in python

 RetinaSim is under development and has so far only been installed and tested on Ubuntu (20.04.5)